 Whether this means singing to them during their appointment or working at a pace that feels comfortable to them, we recognize that each child requires a unique approach.
 Our staff is caring and understanding.

 Most patients don’t need sedation for dental exams and teeth cleanings.
-However, we do provide nitrous oxide (laughing gas), oral conscious sedation, and general anesthesia depending on the needs of your child.
-If your child needs a long intensive procedure, our may determine that general anesthesia would be less traumatic.
+However, we provide laughing gas, oral conscious sedation, and general anesthesia depending on the needs of your child.
+If your child needs a long intensive procedure, our special needs dentist may determine that general anesthesia would be less traumatic.

 Laughing gas, on the other hand, may be used to help your child relax during a routine teeth cleaning.
 We’re more than happy to discuss what options are most appropriate for your child’s needs.
 It is always our goal to make sure patients receive dental care in a safe and relaxing environment.